alberthun/legacy-sense-docs/guides/002-sdks/002-android-sdk.md

 7 | Beacon permission missing | Beacon permission is not enabled on the device 8 | No beacon found | Beacon data not found
 9 | No activity found | Activity data not found
-10 | No wifi found | WIFI data not found
+10 | No wifi found | WiFi data not found
 11 | No power found | Power data not found